Cloth Mask FAQ

 I definitely don’t want to make my own.
 What’s the absolute easiest way to do this?
 Cloth face coverings do not need to be complicated or expensive.
 Save medical masks and respirators for health care workers and others in high-risk settings.
 The absolute easiest way to do this is to take a scarf or any breathable, washable fabric, and wrap it around your face so that a couple layers of fabric are completely covering your mouth and nose.

-Klickitat County Health Department Services During Public Closure due to COVID-19 (expected to be until we enter Phase 3)
+Klickitat County Health Department Services During Public Closure due to COVID-19 (pending Phase 3)

 - We will only be offering TDAP on an emergent case by case basis.
 Please call ahead and request a consultation with a nurse.